adoxa/ansicon/readme.txt

     Legend: + added, - bug-fixed, * changed.

+    1.88 - 1 March, 2019:
+    - fix ANSICON environment variable when there is no console.

     1.87 - 3 February, 2019:
     - fix crash when some programs start (bug during hooking);
     - properly hook SetCurrentConsoleFontEx.